-- Had planned orthopaedic leg surgery (surgery to the bones or muscles of your leg).
-This surgery happened while you were under 18 years old.
-If you have not had this surgery, you will have it soon, while you are still under 18 years old. - Are between the ages of 8 and 25 years old. - Are currently living in England, Wales or Northern Ireland.
+- Had planned orthopaedic leg surgery (surgery to the bones or muscles of their leg).
+This surgery happened while they were under 18 years old.
+If they have not had this surgery yet they will have it soon, while they are still under 18 years old. - Are between 8-25 years old. - Are currently living England, Wales or Northern Ireland.